pauliceia/vgiws/doc/api/import.md

     - 400 (Bad Request): f_table_name can not have special characters.
     - 400 (Bad Request): f_table_name can not start with number.
     - 403 (Forbidden): The layer owner or administrator user are who can create or delete this resource.
     - 404 (Not Found): Not found any layer with the passed f_table_name.
-It is needed to create a layer with the f_table_name before of using this function.
+You need to create a layer with the f_table_name before of using this function.
     - 404 (Not Found): Not found .prj inside the zip.
     - 404 (Not Found): Invalid zip file!
 Not found a ShapeFile file (i.e. [.shp|.prj|.dbf|.shx]) inside de zip file.
     - 409 (Conflict): File is not a zip file.